5 ways Alexa can help your kids do their homework

 I'll admit that science wasn't my favorite subject.
 Which is why I always had to come up with science projects at the last minute.
 However, you don't have to.

-I came across the Busy Hands skill on Amazon Echo ($90 at Amazon).
+I came across the Busy Hands skill on Amazon Echo.
 This skill guides you through the process of assembling a science project from scratch.

 It has five science projects just waiting to be unlocked by a student and ranks them in order of difficulty.
 To get started, just say, "Alexa, open Busy Hands."
 Then, for example, say, "Alexa, what do I need to make slime?"